 It is especially important for our patients who have dental implants, from a single tooth to a full set of dentures, come in regularly for an oral exam and dental cleaning.
-This allows Dr. Swift and Dr. Myers an opportunity to adjust the implants as needed for comfort and function, but it is also part of the patient’s responsibility to keeping their limited warranty coverage on our dental implants.
+This allows Dr. Swift and Dr. Reifer an opportunity to adjust the implants as needed for comfort and function, but it is also part of the patient’s responsibility to keeping their limited warranty coverage on our dental implants.

 Types of Cleaning?